Synergy Plastic Surgery

 Although it’s common for prospective patients to look to celebrities and other people as inspiration for their own breast augmentations, it’s important to remember that each body is unique.
 What looks good on one woman may look completely different on another woman of a different height, weight, or body type.
 We encourage our patients to take their time with this and other decisions related to their surgeries.

 Scarring is often a concern among cosmetic surgery patients.
-Though scars are inevitable in any surgery, the modern techniques the doctor uses at Synergy Plastic Surgery can greatly reduce scars’ appearance.
+Though scars are inevitable in any surgery, the modern techniques we use at Synergy Plastic Surgery can greatly reduce scars’ appearance.
 We offer the Keller Funnel™, a device that enables your doctor to safely insert implants using very small incisions.
 At your consultation, be sure to ask whether the Keller Funnel is appropriate for your surgery.
+Learn more about the different incision options below.

 Periareolar incisions are made around the areola, which is the area of dark skin surrounding the nipple.
 Though this incision is made directly on the breast, the resulting scar often blends well with the darker skin of the areola, eventually fading enough to become nearly invisible.
 This incision is best suited for women with larger areolas, although it can also benefit women with smaller areolas who are receiving saline implants.

 Breast implants can be placed either under or over the chest muscle (pectoralis).
-Most of our patients choose the submuscular placement (under the muscle) because it can achieve a highly natural look, especially for women who have little breast tissue to start.
-Submuscular placement can has a short recovery period, and this placement comes with a slightly lower risk of capsular contracture, a rare complication of breast augmentation.
+Most of our patients choose the submuscular placement (under the muscle) because it can achieve a highly natural look, especially for women who have little breast tissue to start with.
+Submuscular placement can have a short recovery period, and this placement comes with a slightly lower risk of capsular contracture, a rare complication of breast augmentation.

 Your doctor will guide you through each of these choices, providing the knowledge you need to feel confident in your decisions.

-Women concerned about their breasts sagging, in addition to lack of volume, often consider combining breast augmentation with a breast lift to create firm, sculpted breast contours.
+Women concerned about their breasts sagging, in addition to a lack of volume, often consider combining breast augmentation with a breast lift to create firm, sculpted breast contours.
 For a comprehensive transformation, many women choose a Mommy Makeover.
-This customized combination of procedures is individually designed to improve multiple trouble spots in a single surgery.
+This customized combination of procedures such as tummy tuck and liposuction is individually designed to improve multiple trouble spots in a single surgery.

 It’s important to move around even on the day of the surgery to enhance the healing process by promoting good circulation.
 Swelling and bruising gradually resolve over the first couple of weeks.